-- “Caregivers” and “family” are used to mean the same thing – anyone who is supporting a loved one with a mental health condition.
-We use the word “caregivers” because it’s a general term.
-A caregiver could be a good friend, too.
+- We use the words “caregivers” and “family” to mean the same thing.
+They are the people supporting a loved one with a mental health condition.
+“Caregivers” is a good term for us to use because it’s general.
+For instance, a caregiver could be a good friend or a family member.

-- “Loved one” refers to the person with the mental health condition.
+- We say “loved one” to indicate the person with the mental health condition.
 This may be a parent, child, or very close friend.

 In Crisis?
 Here are Five Important HIPAA Facts that Provide Help for Families

 Increase Communication with Your Loved One’s Care Team

 Download 5 Important HIPAA Facts

 Listen to "In Crisis?
 Five Important Facts"

 These HIPAA facts help families coping with a mental health crisis